-See below for technical issues on that.
+See below for technical issues on this.

 The general wording of S.108(1) EqA seens to cover the reasonable adjustment duty where the matter arises out of and is closely connected to the employment.

-Also s.108(4) EqA states that post-employment obligations include a duty to make reasonable adjustments "in so far as [the employee] continues to be placed at a substantial disadvantage as mentioned in section 20".
+Also s.108(4) EqA states that post-employment obligations include a duty to make reasonable adjustments 'in so far as [the employee] continues to be placed at a substantial disadvantage as mentioned in section 20'.
 The Equality Act Explanatory Notes (link to legislation.gov.uk), at para.354, give the example of reasonable adjustments to enable continued use of an in-house gym, where a disabled former employee's benefits include life-time use of the gym.

-The word "continues" in s.108(4) is somewhat odd.
+The word 'continues' in s.108(4) is somewhat odd.
 Does it mean the disadvantage must already exist at the end of the employment?
 For example, would it then cover an adjustment to an internal appeal hearing related to the dismissal, as in the example above?
 Surely that should be covered.
-"Continues" seems unlikely to be interpreted in this way, especially since the wording in the previous Disability Discrimination Act 1995 had no such limitation.
+'Continues' seems unlikely to be interpreted in this way, especially since the wording in the previous Disability Discrimination Act 1995 had no such limitation.
 Also, it can be said that the general wording of S.108(1) EqA in any event covers the reasonable adjustment duty where the matter arises out of and is closely connected to the employment.

 Service in the armed forces is excluded from the Equality Act employment provisions on disability (EqA Sch 9 para 4(3)).
 Employment as a Ministry of Defence civilian, without a rank, should still fall within the Equality Act.
 See below on 'employment services' related to the armed forces.